StarRaid/Representitive-UK-Trainset/essay/the essay.md

 > * 2.1 The split between Multiple Unit and Non-Multiple Unit allignments, along with their respective sprite sheets.
 > * 2.2 Length 7 allignments of Multiple Units are incoherent with other vehicles in the set.
 > * 2.3 The use of outdated alignment templates in several earlier vehicles, as well as certain later ones.
-> * 2.4 Outdated code using redundant random_switch statements in an early attempt to get vehicles to only change their livery when visiting a depot.
-> * 2.5 On the Automatic Livery mode vehicles will change their livery while outside a depot.
+> * 2.4 On the Automatic Livery mode vehicles will change their livery while outside a depot.
 New code has been implemented that correctly changes a vehicle's livery only when it visits a depot.
-> * 2.6 Mark 3 Buffet and Sleeper coaches are specific behaviours of a base Mark 3 vehicle, whereas the Mark 1 & 2 coaches have been split into separate variants.
+> * 2.5 Mark 3 Buffet and Sleeper coaches are specific behaviours of a base Mark 3 vehicle, whereas the Mark 1 & 2 coaches have been split into separate variants.
-> * 2.7 The mere existence of the addon GRF.
+> * 2.6 The mere existence of the addon GRF.

 External player issues:
 > * 3.1 Capacities of wagons are incoherent.